If you’re considering moving to Belgium, find out why multicultural Belgium is the perfect backdrop for moving abroad.

 Belgium is a terrific place to raise children

-Another useful group is the not-for-profit Brussels Childbirth Trust (02 215 3377), an organisation for expats that offers advice and arranges meeting groups and support for both parents and their babies and/or children.
+Another useful group is the not-for-profit Brussels Childbirth Trust (02 215 3377), an organization for expats that offers advice and arranges meeting groups and support for both parents and their babies and/or children.

 Belgian weather and bureaucracy